Gharkun

-Gharkun (also known as Charkun) is a mountain peak located at 6521 m above sea level in the west of the Saltoro Mountains, part of Karakorum Range.
+Gharkun (also known as Charkun) is a mountain peak located at 6521 m above sea level in the west of the Saltoro Mountains, part of Karakoram Range.

 Location

 The peak is located north west of La Yongma Ri and south-east of Dansam.
 The prominence is 1055 m.
 The Line of Control runs across the summit.
 Its northern flank is drained via the Gyong Glacier while the southern flank is drained via the Chulung Glacier.
 On the opposite side of Gyong Glacier, in an east-northeast direction, rises 6727m high Gyong Kangri at a distance of 11 km.

 Climbing history

 In July 1976, a group of five Japanese climbers (expedition leader Haruki Sugiyama) reached the summit.